-The Master Object Table (MOT) is located in low ECS and contains an entry A for each object in ECS.
-Each entry occupies one cell and contains a pointer to the object as well as a "unique name" associated with the object.
+The Master Object Table (MOT) is located in low ECS and contains an entry for each object in ECS (see Figure 1).
+Each entry occupies one cell and contains a pointer to the object as well as the "unique name" associated with the object.
 Except for the special case of "direct access" all references to an object are made through the MOT entry.
 The unique name must be checked against a "unique name" provided by the user in his capability before allowing access to the object.
 This insures protection even after an object has been deleted and the MOT entry has been reassigned.
-Furthermore, the MOT facilitates object relocation.
+The pointer in the MOT enables the relocation of objects during garbage collection.

-The unused entries in the MOT compose an available space list, to which a pointer is maintained in ECS at EC.ABPCK.
-The next available "unique name", issued serially, is kept at EC.
-ABPCK+1.
-System disasters occur when the MOT free list is exhausted or the next available unique name exceeds $2^{39} - 1$ .
+The unused entries in the MOT are linked in an "available space list", to which a pointer is maintained in ECS at EC.ABPCK.
+The next available "unique name", issued serially, is kept at EC.ABPCK+1.
+A system disaster occurs when the MOT "available space list" is exhausted or the next available unique name exceeds 2 - 1.

 Objects are the true residents of ECS and are classified as: Allocation Blocks, Capability Lists, Event Channels, Files, Operations, or Processes.
 Each of these occupies one block except files, which constitute a tree structure of blocks.
 The root of this tree is the file descriptor, the actual object.
-The leaf nodes are data blocks and the other nodes are pointer blocks, classified jointly as file blocks.
+The leaf nodes (data blocks) and the other nodes (pointer blocks) are classified jointly as file blocks.
 Each file block is located by a single pointer, guaranteeing ease of relocation for file blocks as well as objects.

 Each continuous portion of unused space in ECS forms a free block, which is linked into a two-way circular list.
 Pointers to this, the Free Chain, are maintained in two cells at EC.APACK.
+(See Figure 2.)